yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

         }
     }

 Second, modify `ImageSearchTableViewCell` to update the image view when `viewModel` property is set.
-The signal of `getPreviewImage` is terminated upon reuse of the cell for another table row to avoid updating the cell with the image for the previous row.
+The signal of `getPreviewImage` is terminated upon reuse of the cell for another table row to avoid updating the cell with the image used for the previous row.

 **ImageSearchTableViewCell.swift**